-- Complete the recruitment of a Senior Policy Analyst.
-Measure: Number of consultation request from Treasury and Policy Board. - Deliver presentations on trends and concerns to government and opposition caucuses in conjunction with the filing of the NSHRC's annual report.
-Measure: Number of consultation request from Treasury and Policy Board. - Open dialogue with staff of Treasury and Policy Board to incorporate consideration of human rights implications into the process for developing legislative recommendations for Cabinet.
+- O Complete the recruitment of a Senior Policy Analyst. - Measure: Number of consultation request from Treasury and Policy Board. - O Deliver presentations on trends and concerns to government and opposition caucuses in conjunction with the filing of the NSHRC's annual report.